 How To Go Geocaching

-The idea around this “sport” consists of using your handheld GPS to guide you to a specific destination where you will find a hidden container (cache).
-Once this container has been found, you log your visit into a logbook and trade one of the hidden treasures with your own.
-These exciting finds can range from painted rocks, giving bracelets to any kind of swag really.
+The idea behind this “sport” is to use your handheld GPS to guide you to a specific destination where you will find a hidden container (cache).
+Once this container has been found, you log your visit in the logbook and trade one of the hidden treasures for your own.
+These exciting finds can range from painted rocks to bracelets to any swag.

-This seems to be the perfect way to get children outside and in turn, entertain the entire family.
-You can even hide your own caches, send your coordinates to the website and get others to hunt them down.
-Some of these hidden gems contain a simple log that you mark once found (take a pencil) and others contain what is termed “SWAG” – little trinkets.
-Some expect you to solve a riddle or puzzle, and others keep you looking by sending you to dozens of other “hideouts”
+This seems to be the perfect way to get children outside and, in turn, entertain the entire family.
+You can even hide your own caches, send your coordinates to the website, and have others hunt them down.
+Some of these hidden gems contain a simple log that you mark once found (take a pencil), and others contain what is termed “SWAG” – little trinkets.
+Some expect you to solve a riddle or puzzle, and others keep you looking by sending you to dozens of other “hideouts””

 The excitement and possibilities are endless.